 INDIVIDUAL | Inducted 2016 [Posthumous]

-Patrick Dennis was born Edward Everett Tanner III in Evanston, Illinois in 1921.
+Patrick Dennis (1921-1976) was the author of sixteen books including the enormously popular bestselling camp classic “Auntie Mame”.
+He was born Edward Everett Tanner III in Evanston, Illinois in 1921.
 He began using his nom de plume when he attended Evanston High.
 Though he struggled with his homosexual urges his entire life, in 1948 he married Louise Stickney and fathered two children.

 In the mid-1970s Dennis grew ill, and in 1976, the man who brought ‘Mame Dennis Burnside’ to life died from pancreatic cancer at age 55.
 His creation lives on as a hallmark of LGBT Culture.